Northern Idaho ground squirrel: Diet and life history

-Distribution and Habitat
+Distribution and habitat

 The habitat of the northern Idaho ground squirrel consists of dry rocky meadows.
-Ground with deep soil and scattered with ponderosa pine and Douglas-fir forests at the elevation between 915 to 1,650 meters is the preferred habitat of the squirrels.
-Original vegetation in the habitat of the NIDGS was big sage brush, bitterbrush, native bunch grasses, and forbs, but now the area contains cheatgrass and medusahead.During the winter, the NIDGS hibernates in environments with larger coverage compared to the active season habitats.
+Ground with deep soil and scattered with ponderosa pine and Douglas-fir forests at the elevation between 915 and 1,650 meters is the preferred habitat of the squirrels.
+Original vegetation in the habitat of the NIDGS was big sage brush, bitterbrush, native bunch grasses, and forbs, but now the area is dominated by cheatgrass and medusahead.During the winter, the NIDGS hibernates in environments with larger coverage compared to the active season habitats.
 The NIDGS mainly hibernates at a completely different habitat than the active season habitat.

 The northern Idaho ground squirrel lives in the Adams and Valley Counties in western-central Idaho.
 The species used to occupy 1,600 km2, but now the species only occupies less than 20 km2.
+The species is sub-divided into small, isolated populations that survive on isolated islands of suitable but unconnected habitat patches.
+These populations contain less than 100 individuals, and often less than 20.
+There are significant genetic differences among populations, due to genetic drift reinforced by lack of genetic interchange (inter-population dispersal) resulting from habitat fragmentation.

-Predators of the northern Idaho ground squirrel consist of: badgers, prairie falcons, Cooper's hawk, goshawks, red-tailed hawks, northern harriers, coyotes, and long-tailed weasels.
-The species only has one mating call for predators, which are given mostly by female individuals when the young leave the nest.
+Predators of the northern Idaho ground squirrel include prairie falcons, Cooper's hawks, goshawks, red-tailed hawks, northern harriers, badgers, coyotes, and long-tailed weasels.
+The species only has one alarm call for predators, which is given mostly by females when their young leave the natal burrow.

 Conservation

 Threats

 The main cause for the decreasing population of the species is habitat loss.
-In pre-settlement times, the squirrels lived in ponderosa pine forests containing meadow terrain.
+In pre-settlement times, these ground squirrels lived in ponderosa pine forests containing meadow terrain.
 The Native Americans set fires to these forests, which introduced more open terrain in the forests for the squirrels to roam and allowed young trees to infill the meadows they inhabit.
 In 1910, a movement for fire suppression stopped these fires.
-Consistent logging efforts in the habitats of northern Idaho ground squirrels has caused the forests to grow back thicker, leaving no open space for the species.
-Habitat conversion into thicker and wetter environments has also made many original habitats unfit for the squirrels.
-Grazing also significantly decreases habitats because the long grasses planted drives away the species.
+Consistent logging efforts in the habitats of northern Idaho ground squirrels have caused the forests to grow back thicker, leaving no open space for the species.
+Habitat conversion into thicker and wetter environments has also made many original habitats unfit for the squirrels Cattle and sheep grazing have mixed effects on populations.
+On the one hand, the diets of cattle and northern Idaho ground squirrel hardly overlap because cattle prefer grasses these ground squirrels prefer forbs.
+On the other hand, grazing reduces grass seed availability because cattle often consume grasses before they produce seeds and northern Idaho ground squirrels rely heavily on seeds late in the season to fuel their metabolism during hibernation, the time of major mortality.
 Another reason for the decreasing population of northern Idaho ground squirrels is purposeful killing.
 From 1933 to 1942, the Payette National Forest poisoned the squirrels because of an untrue assumption that they damaged trees.
-From 1930-1980, farmers poisoned many of squirrels in west-central Idaho for "pest control."
+From 1930 to 1980, farmers poisoned many of squirrels in west-central Idaho for "pest control."